 The below article endeavors to provide both warehouse team leads and site managers with an up-to-the-minute look at the current state of supply chain operations following the COVID-19 pandemic.
-As restrictions are gradually eased and associates begin returning to work, warehouse manager and 3PL supervisors will not only have to ensure a safe return to work, but, and more importantly, determine what kind of impact the first half of 2020 will have on their organizations.
-Thus, the article argues for, and ultimately concludes that, there is no better time than the present in which to embark on cultural change, or: to go from COVID-19 to Lean.
+As restrictions are gradually eased and associates begin returning to work, warehouse managers and 3PL supervisors will not only have to ensure a safe return to work but, more importantly, determine what kind of impact the first half of 2020 will have on their organizations.
+Thus, the article argues for and ultimately concludes that there is no better time than the present in which to embark on cultural change, or: to go from COVID-19 to Lean.

 Returning to work has never been so fraught, nor for so many, as it is right now following the gradual easing of restrictions around the COVID-19 pandemic.

 And while fear, uncertainty, and doubt continue to pervade every decision in every industry the world over, none are as wholly affected by a sudden renewed outbreak (or worse) than warehouse operations.
 During this pandemic, we realized even more that no matter how much automation is used – the human employee will always be a scarce resource.

-Maintaining your workforce as your top resource, ensuring health and safety through the peak season will be of paramount importance.
+Maintaining your workforce as your top resource, and ensuring health and safety through the peak season will be of paramount importance.